Mendasp/NS2Plus/README.md

 - **chud_gametime:** Adds or removes the game time on the top left (requires having the commander name as marines).
 - **chud_hpbar:** Removes the health bars from the marine HUD.
 - **chud_kda:** Switches the scoreboard from KAD to KDA.
+- **chud_lowlights:** Changes between the default map low quality lights and the NSL lights.
 - **chud_mingui:** Removes backgrounds/scanlines from all UI elements.
 - **chud_minimap:** Removes the entire top left of the screen for the marines (minimap, comm name, team res, comm actions).
 - **chud_minnps:** Removes building names and health/armor bars and replaces them with a simple %.